 Jonathan Crow has been Concertmaster of the Toronto Symphony Orchestra since 2011.
 A native of Prince George, British Columbia, Jonathan earned his Bachelor of Music in Honours Performance from McGill University in 1998, at which time he joined the Orchestre symphonique de Montréal (OSM) as Associate Principal Second Violin.
 Between 2002 and 2006, Jonathan was the Concertmaster of the OSM; during this time, he was the youngest concertmaster of any major North American orchestra.
-He continues to perform as guest concertmaster with orchestras around the world.
+Jonathan continues to perform as guest concertmaster with orchestras around the world.
 He has also performed as a soloist with most major Canadian orchestras, under the baton of such conductors as Charles Dutoit, Sir Yehudi Menuhin, Sir Andrew Davis, Peter Oundjian, Kent Nagano, Mario Bernardi, and João Carlos Martins.

 Give to the TSO

 The Toronto Symphony Orchestra is a charitable organization that relies on the support of its vibrant community to deliver outstanding programming and music education.Donate Today

 Get insider access to Toronto Symphony Orchestra news, ticket offers, community programs, and more.Sign up